omotoshoayomikun/logistic/README.md

 ## Project structure:
 The code base is organized into separate components, including Header, Slider, Testimonial, Blog, The_Transporters, WhatWeDo, WhyChoose, WhyUs, Footer, Services, Pricing, and Contact.
 The main file is App.js, which renders the components.

+* Header: Displays the company logo, email and contact .
+* Slider: Provide a navigation links to different sections of the page and also links to the company social media.
+* WhatWeDo: Provides information about the company's transportation and delivery services, including a brief description of each service and an image.
+* WhyUs: Provides information about the company's total Delivered Packages and Satisfied Clients.
+* Testimonial: Display all the positive review from customers.
+* Contact: Provides a contact form for users to submit inquiries or requests for quotes.
+* Footer: Displays the company's address, phone number, and social media links.

 ## Dependencies:
 This project requires Node.js and the React.
 These can be installed using npm, the Node.js package manager.